Taiwan Tongzhi Hotline Association: Services and activities

 As part of its work, TTHA has been supporting the promotion of gender equity education in Taiwan, notably through the inclusion of gay rights and sexual orientation topics in the new mandatory curriculum for elementary and junior high school.
 By teaching youths about diversity in sexual orientation, TTHA and other like-minded organizations hope to enhance understanding and respect.
 TTHA also ties this to efforts to stem bullying in schools, which is often based on prejudices and stereotypes towards gender or sexual orientation.
-However, inclusion of sexual orientation-related topics in school curriculum has met with opposition, and TTHA and other gender and gay rights advocacy groups recently have had to file a slander suit against a group stating that gender equity curriculum would promote "sexual openness" and same-sex marriage.
+However, the inclusion of sexual orientation-related topics in school curriculum has met with opposition.
+TTHA and other gender and gay rights advocacy groups recently had to file a slander suit against a group stating that gender equity curriculum would promote "sexual openness" and same-sex marriage.